dotnet/fsharp/fcs/README.md

 FSharp.Compiler.Service is a somewhat awkward component.
 There are some things we can do to simplify things:

-1. Remove the use of Paket and just get FAKE and documentation generation tools as part packages.config
+1. Remove the use of Paket and FAKE
-1. Move to new .NET SDK project file format
+1. Move all projects under fcs\... to new .NET SDK project file format
-1. Drop the explicit code generation for the .NET Core package and use standard FsLexYacc.targets etc.
 1. Drop the use of ``dotnet mergenupkg`` since we should be able to use cross targeting
 1. Make FCS a DLL similar ot the rest of the build and make this an official component from Microsoft (signed etc.)
 1. Replace FSharp.Compiler.Private by FSharp.Compiler.Service